denisemw/OWLET/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Install miniconda following the directions [here](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html)
+#### 1. Install miniconda following the directions [here](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html)

-To get a local copy of this software up and running, first clone this repository:
+#### 2. Install OWLET by cloning the GitHub repository using the following Terminal command:

    ```sh
    git clone https://github.com/denisemw/OWLET.git
    ```
-Second, navigate to the OWLET directory and create a virtual environment and install the required dependenices by either:
+#### 3. Navigate to the OWLET directory and install the required dependenices by either:

-(1) Using conda and the owlet_environment.yml file in the repository (recommended):
+* Using conda and creating a virtual environment using the owlet_environment.yml file in the repository (recommended):

    ```sh
    conda env create -n owlet_env -f owlet_environment.yml
    conda activate owlet_env
    ```
-(2) Installing the required dependencies manually using pip install (if the above option fails):
+* Installing the required dependencies manually using pip install (if the above option fails):
  ```sh
    pip install opencv-python
    pip install dlib